rbonfil/LEMPZY/README.md

 # LEMPZY: LEMP and Bash for lazy people
-Created and Developed by a Lazy Sysadmin
-X@rbonfil / info@rbonfil.me
+Created and Developed by a Lazy Sysadmin: X@rbonfil / info@rbonfil.me

 This is a repository where I store some scripts for managing LEMP servers, based on Ubuntu 20.04, 22.04, 24.04, or Debian 10, 11, and 12.